ilpropheta/ilpropheta.github.io/README.md

  - I often [blog](http://marcoarena.wordpress.com) and [speak](#talks--workshops) about *stories* (not only tech) I think they are worth telling.
 I have given talks at many famous events such as *Microsoft Community Days*, *Italian Agile Day*, *Codemotion*, *QtDay*, *Future Decoded* and *NoSlidesConf*;

- - In 2016 and 2017 Microsoft gave me the **MVP award** for [my community activies related to Visual C++](https://mvp.microsoft.com/it-it/PublicProfile/5001726?fullName=Marco%20%20Arena);
+ - In 2016 I created [Coding Gym](#coding-gym), a programming lab format targeting anyone is keen on improving proficiency in designing and coding algorithms;

- - In the last years, I’ve turned into a **Competitive Programming** aficionado.
-Here is my [HackerRank profile](https://www.hackerrank.com/ilpropheta).
-To share this passion, I have created a monthly laboratory called [Coding Gym](#coding-gym), consisting in collaborative coding dojos hosted at local user group meetings.
-I moderate a coding gym per month.
+ - In 2016 and 2017 Microsoft gave me the **MVP award** for [my community activies related to Visual C++](https://mvp.microsoft.com/it-it/PublicProfile/5001726?fullName=Marco%20%20Arena).

 ___
 My activites: